Fermat-ORG/fermat-framework/README.md

 * Give every single business around the world the possibility of re-branding one of the hundreds of segmented wallets in a fast and inexpensive way (basically for free).
 * Allow them to easily affiliate with shops to accept their wallets and handle all the details of the different kinds of deals the branded wallet publisher could do with a shop.
 Ensure automatic enforcement of the contract between the wallet publisher and the shop accepting their branded wallet.
 * Allow them to keep in touch with their user base by sending them any number of different tokens representing coupons, discounts, etc, or even an advertisement with some value attached.
-These tokens with crypto value attached can either be used as intended or traded by users at will or traded automatically by the platform's AI agent acting on behalf of the user.
+These tokens with crypto value attached can either be used as intended or traded by users at will or traded automatically by the com.bitdubai.platform's AI agent acting on behalf of the user.

 ##### Associated Concepts: